 I am conscious that the hill climb to the top of the fort shouldn’t be underestimated and that’s going to be the tricky bit on this run.
 So off I set it’s pretty warm and I’ve got my shades on for a change, so I’m looking really cool!

 I am struggling to settle in the first 5 minutes, an intermittent stabbing pain in my back reminds me I’ve been sitting awkwardly on the couch again.
 I try to straighten up and un-tense as I’m running oddly to avoid irritating it.
-At the ten minute mark I’ve got it under control, but I’m still not enjoying it.
-It’s too warm, I’m sweating at an even faster rate than usual, my super cool sunglasses seem to pooling the sweat and then releasing it in streams, my eyes are stinging and I can’t see properly.
+At the ten minute mark, I’ve got it under control, but I’m still not enjoying it.
+It’s too warm, I’m sweating at an even faster rate than usual, my super cool sunglasses seem to pool the sweat and then releasing it in streams, my eyes are stinging and I can’t see properly.
 Then to further compound my growing catalogue of issues, there’s a stabbing pain in my left knee, it’s a bit worrying and it takes a few strides before it thankfully subsides, I must have just caught it oddly.
 This is not fun at all.

-I push on to the 15 minute mark, I’m running alternate routes through my mind, I know if I go up to the fort I’m not going to make 5km, I’ll be trading distance for height (honestly I should be a glider pilot).
+I push on to the 15-minute mark, I’m running alternate routes through my mind, I know if I go up to the fort I’m not going to make 5km, I’ll be trading distance for height (honestly I should be a glider pilot).
 My pace will also inevitably drop off, so the chances are it’s going to mess up both of my secondary objectives.
-I get to the go/no go point and decide it will be the fort, convincing myself it’ll count more than numbers in app.
+I get to the go/no go point and decide it will be the fort, convincing myself it’ll count more than numbers in the app.
 That and I will have my 21 gun salute damn it!

 It’s tough, I’m slowing right down, but I’m still just about going.
 I know it’s bad I can feel it in the pit of my stomach, never a good sign it seems to act as my reserve tank.
 I dip into it at my peril.